openstack-gitops/rhoso-gitops/README.md

 Expected order of operations is:

-* configure your networking environment and document the interfaces for configuration of NNCP
+* deploy RHACM and configure it so deployment of OpenShift clusters is possible (the hub cluster)
-* deploy OpenShift GitOps to the environment from `orchestration/openshift-gitops`
+* deploy ArgoCD to the hub cluster
-* deploy `applications/openstack-common`
+  * use the `orchestration/` directory to self-deploy Red Hat GitOps and the initial ArgoCD deployment
+* create the base Applications from `applications/openstack-common` to the hub cluster
 * create your `environments` in a private repository for deployment (TODO: provide working example)
 * deploy `environments/`